To produce players capable of being ranked in the Top 100 on the Professional

 Tier Two – Elite Amateur

-These players are categorised as elite amateurs competing at an international level that are likely to be transitioning to professional within 12-18 months.
-A WAGR of 200 or better trending towards the top 50 would be indicative of players at this tier.
+These players are categorised as elite amateurs who have demonstrated an ability to compete successfully at national and international levels and are likely to be transitioning to professional within 12-18 months.

 Note – on most occassions players at this level will have been elevated from within Tier 3 due to their WAGR ranking, tournament results and a sustained demonstration of dedication and commitment to their “off course” preparation and fulfilling their potential to the highest level while in the HPP.